longhorn/website/content/docs/1.5.0/deploy/upgrade/_index.md

 [^lastMinorVersion]: Longhorn only allows upgrades from any patch version of the last minor release before the new major version.
 (For example, v1.30.* is allowed to upgrade to v2.0.*, given that v1.30 is the last minor release branch before 2.0.)

-> **Warning**:
+> **Important Notice**:
-> * Upgrade path enforcement is introduced in Longhorn v1.5.0, which means that downgrading from v1.5.0 to any previous version is possible. **Please note that downgrading is not supported**.
+> Please note that Longhorn does not support downgrading.
+Starting from Longhorn v1.5.0, an upgrade path enforcement has been implemented.
+This means that downgrading from v1.5.0 to any previous version is not possible.

 # Upgrading Longhorn